-Before I call the Leader on the Order of Business, as a result of sometimes complaints and sometimes concerns, I want to read out a reminder of what the Committee on Procedure and Privileges, CPP, agreed on the time limits, etc. I ask Senators to allow me a couple of minutes to get it over and done with.
-I am hinting at no one in particular and just want to remind Members of limits.
-Sometimes I get complaints that I give some Senators too much time and others not enough time.
+Before I call the Leader to outline the Order of Business, as a result of sometimes complaints and sometimes concerns, I want to read a reminder of what the Committee on Procedure and Privileges, CPP, agreed to on time limits, etc. I ask Senators to allow me a couple of minutes to get it over and done with.
+I am hinting at no one in particular and just want to remind Members of the limits.
+Sometimes I get complaints that I give some Senators too much time and others not enough.

 I remind Members of the purpose of, and arrangements for, the Order of Business.
-The primary purpose of the Order of Business is to consider the proposal by the Leader for the business to be taken each sitting day and the order in which it shall be taken and the arrangements for taking it.
+The primary purpose of the Order of Business is to consider the proposals by the Leader for the business to be taken on each sitting day and the order in which it shall be taken and the arrangements for taking it.
 The House may accept, reject or amend the Leader's proposal.
-Members are called to speak on the Order of Business so that they may offer their views on the Leader's proposal.
+Members are called to speak on the Order of Business in order that they may offer their views on the Leader's proposals.
 Members may support or oppose the Order of Business, or seek to amend it.

-I ask all Senators to respect the rules, which they themselves have set, for the conduct of the Order of Business.
+I ask all Senators to respect the rules which they themselves have set for the conduct of the Order of Business.
 I must insist on respect for the Chair in my application of these rules.
-For my part, I shall continue to endeavour to be fair and impartial in the way that I apply the rules.
+For my part, I shall continue to endeavour to be fair and impartial in the way I apply the rules.

 I wish to mention two other matters.
-I accept Senators bring in mobile telephones and use them to access the Internet, for emails, etc. The making of telephone calls in the Chamber, whether it is behind the screen or in the corner on way out, is totally prohibited.
-I insist that taking or making a telephone call must be done outside this Chamber.
+I accept Senators bring in mobile telephones and use them to access the Internet, for emails, etc. The making of telephone calls in the Chamber, whether it is behind the screen or in the corner on the way out, is totally prohibited.
+I insist that the taking or making of a telephone call must be done outside the Chamber.

 On Commencement matters, it is four minutes for each Commencement matter.
 Sometimes Senators take six or seven minutes and then want to ask a supplementary question.
 I am very flexible in allowing a supplementary question to a Minister but a Senator cannot take six or seven minutes at the outset as I have to be fair to everyone.
-One day a Senator took 15.5 minutes and the Senator who only got eight minutes complained and said I gave another Senator 15.5 minutes.
-I have to be balanced and fair as well as use some flexibility.
+One day a Senator took 15.5 minutes and the Senator who only got eight complained and said I had given another Senator 15.5.
+I have to be balanced and fair, as well as using some flexibility.

-I felt it would be inappropriate to mention this yesterday because of the tributes being paid to the late Mark Killilea even though I had decided to do so at the start of the year.
-Hopefully, we will be here this time next year.
+I felt it would be inappropriate to mention this yesterday because of the tributes being paid to the late Mark Killilea, even though I had decided to do so at the start of the year.
+I hope, we will be here this time next year.

-I call on the Leader to outline the business of the day.
+I call the Leader to outline the business of the day.